Microbiology B.S.

 2

-BIOL 20L is not required for students who have completed BIOL 20A and BIOE 20B from California community colleges.
+BIOL 20L is waived for students who have completed BIOL 20A and BIOE 20B from California community colleges.

 Plus